-The following members of the faculty shall have the right to present motions and vote at meetings of the university faculty: the president; the provost; deans; tenure-track faculty; librarians; and full-time ROTC faculty.
+The following members of the faculty shall have the right to present motions and vote at meetings of the university faculty: the president; the provost; deans; tenure-track faculty; and full-time, non-tenure track faculty holding the title of Instructor, Senior Instructor, Lecturer, Senior Lecturer, Distinguished Lecturer, Instructor Librarian, Legal Writing Instructor, Clinical Professor, Clinical Associate Professor, Clinical Associate Professor, Clinical Instructor, Clinical Lecturer, Clinical Senior Instructor, Clinical Senior Lecturer, Research Professor, Research Associate Professor, Research Associate Professor, Research Associate Professor, Research Associate Professor, or Professor of Practice.
 Full-time faculty may exercise the right to vote during temporary absences from the university, such as sabbaticals or leaves of absence.
 However, voting by proxy is not permitted at meetings of the university faculty.
-Individuals who hold research faculty appointments are not voting members of the university faculty.
+Clinical, teaching faculty from the Schools of Medicine will elect three faculty to represent and vote (one vote for each of the three) for each School of Medicine.